What is a DWI probation in Williamson county like?

 Overview of Court-Ordered DWI Probation in Texas

-When a person is charged with a DWI offense, it is completely normal to be anxious about what the effects of a DWI conviction can be.
+When a person is charged with a DWI offense in Williamson county, it is completely normal to be anxious about what the effects of a DWI conviction can be.
 During the time the case is pending, many people may be concerned about what could happen in the event that they are convicted of a DWI.
 The fact is that most people convicted of a first-time DWI are sentenced to DWI probation.

 Many folks may have questions about what a conviction for DWI means, like:

 - What kind of fines and fees you may have to pay

 - How is this going to affect my future plans and goals?

 - Am I going to have to go to jail?